Contact-dependent growth inhibition: Cell aggregation and biofilm formation

 In E. coli, CdiA molecules may interact with those found on neighboring cells, independent of the receptor to which CdiA binds.
 In addition with receptor binding, these homotypic interactions cause cell-cell aggregation and promote biofilm formation for CDI+ bacteria.
 In a similar fashion, the CdiA homolog BcpA in Burkholderia thailandensis causes up-regulation of genes encoding pili and polysaccharides when delivered to sibling cells which are in possession of the immunity protein BcpI.
 This change in gene expression leads to increased biofilm formation in the bacterial population through a phenomenon now known as Contact-Dependent Signalling.
 Furthermore, the T6SS in V. cholerae is active in biofilms, enabling a cell expressing T6SS to kill nearby cells which do not have the specific immunity.
+The release of DNA from target cell death can be beneficial for gene transfer as well as the release of extra cellular DNA into the matrix.